uwspstar/Side-Projects/CSharp-Projects/Basic-Skills/Delegate/readme.md

 - it is a sealed class
 - extends `system.MulticastDelegate`
-- .ctor (constructor)d
+- .ctor (constructor)
 - `Invoke()`
 - `BeginInvoke()`
 - `EndInvoke()`
-- Delegates are used to `pass methods` ( such as static method, object method,etc) as arguments to other methods
+- `Delegates` are used to `pass methods` ( such as static method, object method,etc) as arguments to other methods

 ---

 ### public delegate void ExampleDelegate

-- used it as same as class
+- using delegate as same as using `class`
 - `method.Invoke()` same as `method()`
-- direct pass a function
+- direct pass a function, so call function pointer,
+- think about JS console.log('bubbleSort', bubbleSort([1,2,3])), pass a function to console.log(...)
 - lower case `delegate` same as `class`
 - example : `public delegate bool ThanDelegate(Student s);`